 Q. Do I have to register exactly at my appointment time, and when does my registration close?

 A. You do not need to register exactly at your appointment time, but some classes will fill quickly, or seats may be opened to non-Ross students after registration has been open for a week or more, so it is to your advantage to register when your appointment time opens.
 Once your appointment time opens, you can continue to make changes until the drop/add deadlines for Winter 2014.

 Q: How can I learn how to use Wolverine Access to drop/add classes?

 A: Wolverine Access is the University website that maintains course registration, student records, address updates, and more.
 Using your uniqname and password, you can drop or add classes, check your registration or grades, update your address, and request transcripts.
 If you have questions about how to use or perform certain functions in Wolverine Access you can log in under Student Business, click on Student Center and search the Help menu for detailed step by step instructions and tips.

 It is each student's responsibility to review the course registration rules and policies carefully.

 Q. I still have questions.
 Is there someone I can talk to?

-If you have questions regarding course selection or degree requirements, please schedule an appointment with your Academic Advisor through our Academic Counseling appointment system.
-You can also meet with an Academic Advisor during Academic Advising Walk-in hours (Monday-Friday from 1-3 p.m. in E2420) for quick advising questions and urgent issues.
+If you have questions regarding course selection or degree requirements, please contact an Academic Advisor or schedule an appointment with an Academic Advisor through our Academic Counseling appointment system.
+You can also meet with an advisor during Academic Advising Walk-in hours (Monday and Tuesday, 10 a.m.-12 p.m.; Wednesday and Thursday 2-4 p.m. in E2540) for quick advising questions.